drivendataorg/zamba/docs/docs/quickstart.md

 $ zamba predict --data-dir example_vids/
 ```

 `zamba` will output a `.csv` file with rows labeled by each video filename and columns for each class (ie. species).
-The default prediction will store all class probabilities, so that cell (i,j) is *the probability that animal j is present in video i.*  Comperehensive predictions are helpful when a single video contains multiple species.
+The default prediction will store all class probabilities, so that cell (i,j) is *the probability that animal j is present in video i.*  Comprehensive predictions are helpful when a single video contains multiple species.
 Predictions will be saved to `zamba_predictions.csv` in the current working directory by default.
 You can save out predictions under a different name or in a different folder using the `--save-path` argument.

 Adding the argument `--output-class-names` will simplify the predictions to return only the *most likely* animal in each video: